 When Pilate heard it, he asked whether the man was a Galilean.
 And when he learned that He belonged to Herod’s jurisdiction, he sent Him to Herod, who himself also was in Jerusalem at that time.

 The chief priests and scribes came to Pilate because they believed Jesus was worthy of death.
-He had just admitted that he believed himself to be the Son of God.
-They were forbidden to put a person to death.
-They needed at done by the Romans.
-They knew that Pilate was not going to put a man to death for a violation of Jewish religious laws so they needed another charge.
+He had admitted that he believed he was the Son of God.
+Rome did not allow them to put a person to death.
+Only Rome could exercise capital punishment.
+So, they knew that Pilate put Jesus to death.
+A violation of Jewish religious laws would not do.
+They needed another charge.
+They needed a charge Rome, especially Pilate would care about.
 They accused Jesus of teaching people not to pay their taxes.
-And he was assuming the title king.
-The first charge was an out right fabrication.
-Earlier Jesus specifically said to pay to Caesar what was owed to Caesar.
-The second was a stretch.
-Jesus did indeed present himself a the king of the Jews.
-But this was not in the sense the chief priests and scribes were presenting it.
+And he assumed the title of King.
+The first charge was an outright fabrication.
+Earlier Jesus said to pay to Caesar what was owed to Caesar.
+(Matthew 22:21) The second was a stretch.
+Jesus did present himself as the king of the Jews.
+But this was not in the sense the chief priests and scribes presented it.
 Pilate saw through it.
-So they were tried again.
+I can almost hear the panic in their voices.
+They tried again.
 He stirs people up not only in Jerusalem but all over the region.
 They were trying to ratchet it up.
-Hearing Jesus was from Galilee was music to Pilate’s ears.
-He could send him to Herod, the rule of that region, and rid himself of this nuisance.
+Hearing Jesus came from Galilee was music to Pilate’s ears.
+He could send him to Herod, the ruler of that region, and rid himself of this nuisance.
 So that is what he did.

-The chief priests and scribes were suppose to be priests and leaders of the people before a holy God.
-But they had to lie and stretch the truth in order to get what they wanted.
-Their behavior was exactly the opposite of what they supposedly stood for.
-Be careful that you do not justify you actions for the greater good or the big picture.
+The chief priests and scribes were priests and leaders of the people before a holy God.
+But they had to fabricate and stretch the truth to get what they wanted.
+Their behavior was exactly the opposite of what they stood for.
+Be careful that you do not justify your actions for the greater good or the big picture.
 It is how you live in the details of your life that determine your character.
-It is how you live in the details of your life that effect your relationship with God.
+It is how you live in the details of your life that affect your relationship with God.